ovidiu94/full_stack_webbapp_gamestore/README.md

 <br><br>

-## To run the web aplication in production mode
+## To run the web application in production mode

 <br>